Looking to stand out? NCCPA offers a Certificate of Added Qualifications (CAQ) in multiple medical specialties.

 Experience Requirement

 PAs seeking the Dermatology CAQ must document a minimum of 4,000 hours of experience (the equivalent of two years of full-time practice) working in the dermatology specialty within six years of the date they provide their attestation to NCCPA.
 If selected for an audit, documentation substantiating that work experience will be required.
 Although not required by NCCPA, it may be beneficial for PAs to create a log of knowledge, skills, and patient management experiences.
+It is based on the Content Blueprint, developed using data gathered from the most recent PA Practice Analysis conducted by NCCPA.

 Procedures/Patient Case Requirement